tiebreaker4869/TOEFL-preparation-materials/Speaking/my_corpus.md

 ## Shopping

-I prefer to go shopping in a large store for the following reasons.
+I prefer to go shopping in a large store for following reasons.

 First, it is very convenient.
 You know, as a student, I'm very busy with my studies.
 Shopping in a large store helps me save time.